Stay in tune with theatre shows, musicals and operas available to watch online

 We might not be able to go and see shows in the theatres at the moment, but there are still plenty of ways to get your culture fix while at home.
 A lot of theatres and companies have been making some of their content available online, and Derby LIVE has created a list of some the best things you can watch from the comfort of your own home.

-The world also recently celebrated Stephen Sondheim's 90th birthday and brought together Broadway and film stars alike to treat us all to renditions of Sondheim's songs in the YouTube special Take Me To The World.
-You can still watch the special on YouTube, and see Hamilton creator Lin-Manuel Miranda singing "Giants in the Sky", Mandy Patinkin from Homeland singing outside with his dog, and Christine Baranski, Audra McDonald and Meryl Streep getting together (via Zoom) to sing "Ladies Who Lunch", plus so many more!
+The world celebrated Stephen Sondheim's 90th birthday in March and brought together Broadway and film stars alike to treat us all to renditions of Sondheim's songs in the YouTube special Take Me To The World.
+The special is still available to stream on YouTube, where you can see Hamilton creator Lin-Manuel Miranda singing "Giants in the Sky", Mandy Patinkin from Homeland singing outside with his dog, and Christine Baranski, Audra McDonald and Meryl Streep getting together (via Zoom) to sing "Ladies Who Lunch", plus so many more!

 From Monday 20 April you can download the all-star staged concert version of Les Miserables with with proceeds from sales being donated to charity and shared between Captain Tom Moore’s NHS fund, Acting for Others, and the Musicians Union Coronavirus Hardship Fund.
 Starring Michael Ball, Alfie Boe, Matt Lucas, and Carrie Hope Fletcher, this concert was originally filmed for a small cinematic release, but it is now being made available for you to download and watch at home.
 The download is available for £9.99, with The Mackintosh Foundation – which donated an initial £100,000 sum – donating £5 for every download.
 It is available to download from lesmis.com/concert.